 The truth is the majority of your leads suck and will not result in new customers.
 Not exactly news.
 However, that’s not to say we don’t need to treat our lead data with respect.
 Some leads will prove worthy of our time and attention—potential sales that fit the profile of our established customers.
 And looking at it from a management perspective, we’ve got a considerable amount of time and money invested acquiring leads from conferences, PPC campaigns, seminars, email automation and so on.

-One problem is we can get careless about the way we manage Leads.
 Data governance is always an issue if you want to maintain a healthy CRM system.
 Nowhere is this dictum borne out or made more obvious as in our leads bucket.
+We can get careless about the way we manage leads.
 It doesn’t need to be this way.
 By following some basic rules and guidelines leads can look more like a nice kitchen cabinet and less like an old junk drawer.

 Let’s start from the beginning.
 Prior to inputting leads think about how they will travel through your CRM system, how you’ll use them and how you’ll segment them.
 In addition to the basics like first name, last name, email, phone—think about what data is important to track throughout the nurture and sales cycle for segmentation and reporting purposes.
 Consider attributes such as the following (leans B2B):